PanayotCankov/NativeScript-AsyncAwait/README.md

 npm install typescript@next --save-dev
 ```

+### Show me the helpers
-{N} ships commonjs modules and emmiting helpers in every module is undesireable.
+{N} ships *commonjs* modules and emitting helpers in every module is undesirable.
+{N} also provides __extend allready, that helps extending native Objective-C and Java classes.

 We will generate a single file with the required helpers for async/await.
 Create an `app/helpers.ts` file with the following typescript:
 ```